 The upfront fee usually happens every day on the online space where you are cajoled into paying the price and then you never a word from the lender again.
 The moment a lender requests payment from you upfront, you are advised to stop negotiations, contact and report to the appropriate authority.
 Trusted car loan lenders won’t ask for any fees in advance before you sign the contract.

 Some people see it as a scam, others just view it as a dealer trying to cheat you, but anyways, packing payments is a change to the original price of your loan.
-A dealer implores a buyer to focus on the monthly servicing of the loan fee, not the total credit, and then add on unaccountable extras that only increase the monthly payment by either $10 0r $20.
+A dealer implores a buyer to focus on the monthly servicing of the loan fee, not the total credit, and then add on unaccountable extras that only increase the monthly payment by either $10 or $20.

-Over the duration of a multi-year loan, that could amount to thousands of dollars.
+Throughout a multi-year loan, that could amount to thousands of dollars.

 The easiest way to be clear of packing payments is to place focus on the car, not the amount you are paying at the end of each month.
 Have this in mind, and the dealer will have no excuse for adding extra charges.